goshiphq/goship-cms/content/articles/international-shipping.md

 ### Shipping to the US islands

 Some of the US states are located outside the continent and usually, the goods reach them by ocean freight transportation.
 Since the US islands are viewed as export territories, it causes the shippers to move their cargo according to the international transportation rules.
 For instance, shipping to Puerto Rico will require you to fill the standard bill of lading, a commercial invoice, and an Electronic Export Information form if the declared value of your cargo is more than $2, 500.
-To ship goods to Puerto Rico, you need to move them to the port of Fort Lauderdale where they will be picked by ocean transport.
+To ship goods to Puerto Rico, you need to move them to the port of Fort Lauderdale where they will be picked up by ocean transport.

 In the case of delivering goods to Hawaii, they first travel to the port of California.
 Interestingly, Hawaii shipments do not typically require any documentation besides a bill of lading.
 However, if you are going to move some hazardous materials, it is compulsory to prepare additional documentation.